 This is the fuel that keeps your body going.
 Carbs have come in for a hard time lately, with people cutting them out to lose weight.
 Trouble is, we need carbs, otherwise, it’s not just our bodies that slow down, our brains do too.
-We need 130 grams a day, that’s about 9 large slices of bread.
+We need around 130 grams a day.

 Carbs come from sugar (fruit, sweets and chocolate), starch (bread, rice and potatoes) and fibre (vegetables, pulses and wholegrain bread and pasta).
 The last category (fibre) is better, as it’s healthier and releases energy slowly, as opposed to sugar which gives you a quick hit but then leaves you feeling empty afterwards.

 Fibre keeps your gut working properly and helps remove cholesterol out of the blood.
 Trouble is, most of us aren’t getting enough of it.
-Ideally, you need 30 grams a day to stay healthy but don’t have it all at once – you may start making inappropriate smells.
+Ideally, you need 30 grams a day to stay healthy but don’t have it all at once – you may start making inappropriate smells (who did that?).
 A little and often is the way to go.

 The good news is noodles are a high-fibre food, delivering 1.6 grams per 100 grams.
 Other good foods to eat include wholegrain bread and cereals, jacket potatoes, porridge, apples and pears, popcorn, nuts, beans and peas.
 But, carnivores, fibre only comes from fruit and veg, not meat or fish.